 The shoes you wear in summer are probably most important.

 Otherwise, it would be hell going on with your soles aching.
 So in summer and whenever we go for long walks, we choose flat ballerinas made of soft leather.
 In summer, toe-free sandals are welcome of course.
 NEVER wear high heels in Venice for long walks – you’d die after half an hour with feet swelling in the heat, and it’s even worse for varicose veins in summer.
-It happened to me when I was 22 and I will never forget it, so it’s no question of your age.
+It happened to me when I was 22 and I will never forget it, so it’s not a question of age.

 For a Meandering Day in town when I take lots of pictures, I love wearing a loose yet tight fitting (black) cotton top and cool summer jeans leggings.
 Or a sleeveless black or blue dress that doesn’t crinkle.
 The colors Venetians love are white, black, sometimes pale blue, turquoise and pale yellow.
 Strong patterns and fluorescent colors are not in vogue here.
 I’d also bring a light scarf which I use to wrap myself in whenever I visit a church or museum.
 Or whenever I enter a bar-caffé or store which tend to fully turn on the air conditioning in summer.